All Episodes

 Do you realize that Camelot did not become Camelot until after the Kennedy assassination?

-Jackie Kennedy actually was the one that Jackie Kennedy was responsible for getting that word seated into the media to establish this great image and legacy for her family and her husband, and that's how Camelot was born.
+Jackie Kennedy was responsible for getting that word seeded into the media to establish this great image and legacy for her family and her husband.

 Nobody called it Camelot while Kennedy was serving.

-But now we got Camelot back, and Obama's not even there.
+But now we got Camelot back and Obama's not even there.

 Oh, by the way, from Newsweek, Obama will not meet everybody's expectations.

-Well, whose expectations in Newsweek trying to manage here?
+Whose expectations in Newsweek trying to manage here?

 The end of the article, interesting quote.